SimeonDee/pm2_5_air_pollution_prediction_and_forecast/README.md

 - Only Nongzhanguan and Gucheng stations Air Quality Data were used in this work

-## Three (3) Forecast Models were built each one based on the following:
+## Three (3) Forecast Models were developed for each algorithm, each one based on the following:
 Lags: 24 hours

 1. Univariate Time Series: Considering only the past 24 lags of PM2.5,